 Step 2: More so than ever, use SPF daily to prevent further damage and choose a product that contains antioxidants to fight free radicals and help reverse any damages you already have.

-Step 4: Use an anti-ageing product specifically formulated for the neck that includes phytoestrogens, retinols and licorice root to help smooth, plump and erase discolouration.
+Step 4: Use an anti-ageing product specifically formulated for the neck that includes phytoestrogens, retinol and licorice root to help smooth, plump and erase discolouration.

 Your 50s are typically the decade when huge hormonal shifts in your body cause noticeable changes and your skin becomes drier.
 Loss of tone, hollow eyes and sagging are your biggest issues, and creams and serums can only do so much.